nf-core/eager/docs/usage.md

 If using TSV input, this is performed per lane separately.

+> :warning: `--skip_trim` will skip adapter clipping AND quality trimming
+> (n, base quality).
+It is currently not possible skip one or the other.

 #### `--clip_forward_adaptor`

 Defines the adapter sequence to be used for the forward read.
 By default, this